top of page

 So when choosing to do skin care, I suggest you look for a Skin Care Therapist with these qualities: integrity, knowledge, the drive to evolve, passion, and empathy.

-If you'd like to work me in-studio, or virtually, please fill out a contact form on ninaliviiskincare.com to book a consultation.
+If you'd like to work with me virtually, please visit this page and fill out a Contact Form

 bottom of page